Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/03_CheckPostingHistory.md

     > [Info] If a posting is red-colored and crossed out, it indicates that the business document has been cancelled.

 3. Check the different posting types created in the *Posting type* column.
-For detailed information on the different posting types, see [Posting types](../UserInterface/04_PostingTypes.md).
+For detailed information on all posting types available in the system, see [Posting types](../UserInterface/04_PostingTypes.md).

 4. Check the quantity of stock posted for the selected material in the *Quantity* column.